Let me show you step-by-step how you can make delicious German pretzels. They have the distinct color and flavor you might have come to love!

 Since then, I have been working on perfecting my recipe and my methods.

-At first, I was intimidated by using lye but with a few safety precautions, I soon found that the distinct pretzel flavor and color was worth the extra effort.
+At first, I was intimidated by using lye but with a few safety precautions, I soon found that the distinct pretzel flavor and color were worth the extra effort.

 Ingredients for German Pretzels

 Here are the ingredients you need to make German pretzels:

 - Flour: you can use whatever flour you have on hand.

 - Milk: you can use water for this yeast dough but I find that milk adds extra depth to the flavor.

 - Yeast: most Germans like using fresh yeast but you can absolutely use dry instant yeast.